We recommend that you upgrade to the latest version of your browser.

 University Medical Center Groningen, and member of MRCP scientific advisory board.
 Sommer is medical researcher with over 25 years of experience in brain research.
 Committed to advancing outcomes for patients with psychosis through innovative treatments and understanding underlying mechanisms.
 Key accomplishments in understanding hallucinations, using language as a marker for psychosis, nutritional psychiatry, tapering of antipsychotic medication and optimal treatment for women with psychosis.
 Proven track record in securing multimillion-euro grants, leading national and international consortia, communication with lay audience and publishing in high-impact journals.
 Sommer has research interests in optimizing the treatment of schizophrenia spectrum disorders, biomarkers for precision medicine, computational linguistics, neuroimaging, nutritional psychiatry and gut-brain axis, female-specific treatments.

-Rune Andreas Kroken, M.D., Ph.D is a psychiatrist (worked previously as genteral practitioner in Lærdal).
-He is Principal investigator for the STABIL- NOR study, associated professor at the University of Bergen and consultant/ researcher in Division of Psychiatry, Haukeland University Hospital (HUH).
+Rune Andreas Kroken, M.D., Ph.D is a psychiatrist (worked previously as general practitioner in Lærdal).
+He is principal investigator for the STABIL- NOR study, professor at the University of Bergen and consultant/ researcher in Division of Psychiatry, Haukeland University Hospital (HUH).
 His research interests are biologic treatment and inflammation in schizophrenia.

 Gunnhild E. Hoprekstad, M.Dis a psychiatrist working in a FEP ward at (HUH).
 She is also a Ph.D. candidate (University of Bergen) with an interest in understanding the pathophysiology of psychosis with focus on the links between the psychotic symptoms and inflammation.